OscarBjurestrand/php-membership/README.md

   - SQL file was added and is configured to add table `users` with schema: `| ID | Username | Password |`.
   The file will also add `ID` as the primary key with `AUTO_INCREMENT`.
   - Forms require both username and password before submitting.
   - Added client-side validation for the username field.

 - **TODO**
-  - Prevent SQL-injections
+  - Prevent SQL-injections.
-  - Add membership area
+  - Add membership area.
-  - Add `$_SESSION` with logged in/out function
+  - Add `$_SESSION` with logged in/out function.